-Currently, the license exam has two written parts - Standard Written Exam and the Written Clinical Vignette Exam - and is designed to assess the candidate's readiness to practice independently as a marriage and family therapist.
-(NOTE: The BBS has revised the MFT exam process, effective January 1, 2016.
-Please refer to the next page for a description of this upcoming change).
+Currently, the license exam has two parts - California Law and Ethics Exam and the Clinical Exam - and is designed to assess the candidate's readiness to practice independently as a marriage and family therapist.
+(NOTE: The BBS revised the MFT exam process, effective January 1, 2016.
+Please refer to the next page for a description of this change).
 This means that on her/his own, the therapist can be expected to handle critical situations and emergencies - those "red flags" you learn about in your law and ethics class.
 It also means that the therapist can be relied upon to be generally helpful to clients, with sufficient skills in the diagnosis, assessment and treatment of problems.